syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Preselect value with index

-You can bind pre-selected value to the component also using [`@bind-Index`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Index) property.
+You can bind pre-selected value to the component also using [`@bind-Index`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Index) attribute.
 It binds the respective value present in the binded index.

 > It will dependent on [`SortOrder`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SortOrder.html) type.
 It will bind the value to the component with sorted data if the corresponding property is defined.
 The below sample demonstrates how to bind the index on initial rendering.